0xcert/framework/docs/api/wanchain.md

 A class instance `variable` holding a `string` which represents the number of confirmations needed for mutations to be considered confirmed.
 It defaults to `1`.

+### retryGasPriceMultiplier

+A class instance `variable` holding a `number` representing a multiplier of the current gas price when performing a retry action on mutation.

+### sandbox

+A class instance `variable` holding a `boolean` indicating whether you are in sandbox mode.
+Sandbox mode means you don't make an actual mutation to the blockchain, but you only check whether a mutation would succeed or not.

 ### sign(message)

 An `asynchronous` class instance `function` which signs a message using `signMethod` set in provider.